Privacy Policy

 Right of data portability

 If you wish, you have the right to transfer your personal data between organisations.
-In effect, this means that you can transfer the details we hold on to you to a third party.
+This means you can transfer the details we hold for you to a third party.
 To allow you to do so, we will provide you with your data in a commonly used format so that you can transfer the data to a third party of your choice.
 Alternatively, we may directly transfer the data for you.

-You also have the right to make a complaint to your local supervisory authority which is the Information Commissioner's Office.
+You also have the right to complain to your local supervisory authority, the Information Commissioner’s Office.
 You can contact them in the following ways:

 • Phone: 0303 123 1113